unfaiyted/teamcraft-to-json-exporter/README.md

 # teamcraft-to-json-exporter
-Export ffxiv teamcraft lists to the imported into another application in the json format Use Tamper monkey to implement.
+Export ffxiv teamcraft lists to the imported into another application in the json format.
+Adds a button to the fxivteamcraft website to export a list as a json format file.

+Use Tamper monkey to implement.

 <h2>Install:</h2>